Sign the petition: Stop the Harvesting of Crocodile Eggs

 Acoustic Telemetry is used to track the estuarine crocodiles (commonly known as “salties”) in the Wenlock River.
 Once captured, an acoustic tag is surgically implanted in the crocodile’s armpit.
 These acoustic tags send a signal to an array of around 50 receiving stations set up on the length of the Wenlock River and some surrounding water bodies.
 These signals are logged and when analysed enable us to discover how the crocodiles are using the river and interacting with each other.

-Another exciting new part of our research developing on The Steve Irwin Wildlife Reserve is isotopic analysis.
-We hope that isotopic analysis will identify markers in bloods/muscle/bone to give us an insight into what makes up the natural diet of the Estuarine Crocodile and just how important the role they play is in their natural environment.
+Another exciting part of our research on the Steve Irwin Wildlife Reserve is isotopic analysis.
+Isotopic analysis identifies markers in bloods/muscle/bone to give us an insight into what makes up the natural diet of the estuarine crocodile and just how important their roles are in their natural environment.

 This is just the tip of the iceberg for us as there are many questions that remain unanswered.
 This vital research has provided insights into the travel range of a single crocodile, their ability to return to their habitat after relocation, revolutionary findings on their ability to remain submerged and their behaviour during flood events.
 All this information is critical in learning how to successfully manage our wild crocodile populations, and most importantly, keep people safe.

 Each research trip to the Steve Irwin Wildlife Reserve continues to break new ground in crocodile research globally and is central to managing the co-existence of crocodiles and people.

 Focus for the future